gradle/gradle/subprojects/docs/src/docs/release/notes.md

         name = 'MyLibraryDistribution'
     }

-Given this configuration, running `gradle distZip` will produce a zip file named `MyLibraryDistribution` that contains the library itself, its runtime dependencies, and everything in the `src/dist` directory.
+Given this configuration, running `gradle distZip` will produce a zip file named `MyLibraryDistribution.zip` that contains the library itself, its runtime dependencies, and everything in the `src/dist` directory.

 To add further files to the distribution, configure the `distZip` task accordingly: